sandbach/arabic_vocabulary/README.md

 ### Vocabulary

 The words in the deck are taken from the [Kelly project](https://spraakbanken.gu.se/projekt/kelly)'s Arabic frequency list, which I found through Wiktionary's [list of Arabic frequency lists](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Arabic).
 The file [arabic_words.csv](arabic_words.csv) contains the Kelly project data.
+A list of words sorted by frequency is essential for this sort of deck, as it allows learners to tackle the most common words first.

 ### Definitions